Jason Ceka: 1. FC Magdeburg

 In June 2021, Ceka joined 3.
 Liga club 1.
 FC Magdeburg on a two-year contract with the option of an extension.
 He made his debut for the club on 24 July 2021 as a substitute on a 2–0 win over Waldhof Mannheim.
 He scored his first two goals of the season in consecutive appearances in October 2021, the first coming in a 4–0 win over Türkgücü München and the second in a 3–2 win away to SV Meppen.
 Following his third goal of the season in a 2–0 win over SC Verl on 7 November 2021, Ceka was compared to Lionel Messi by his teammate Alexander Bittroff; Ceka stated that "das ist ein schönes Kompliment, aber das kann ich nicht ernstnehmen" ("it's a nice compliment, but I can't take it seriously").

 SV Elversberg

 On 30 May 2025, Ceka signed a three-year contract with SV Elversberg.
+On 22 December 2025, he was loaned by Dynamo Dresden.